top of page

 Indian Residential School Survivor Society (IRSSS)

 We strive to provide physical, emotional, intellectual, spiritual growth, development, and healing through culturally-based values and guiding principles for Survivors, Families, and Communities.
-Counselling services are offered at our Vancouver and Kamloops locations.
+Cultural/Emotional Support Services

 Infant Development Program